 Doris Troy, R&B singer and songwriter, was born Doris Elaine Higginsen in the Bronx, NY in 1937.

 Adriano Celentano, vocalist, musician, producer, comedian, actor, film director and TV host credited with introducing rock and roll to Italy, was born in Milan, Italy in 1938.

-Van McCoy, musician, record producer, arranger, songwriter, singer and orchestra conductor best known for his most successful single “The Hustle” and for producing songs for such artists as Gladys Knight & the Pips, Aretha Franklin, David Ruffin, and Lesley Gore, was born in Washington, D.C. in 1940.
+Van McCoy, musician, record producer, arranger, songwriter, singer and orchestra conductor best known for his most successful single, “The Hustle,” and for producing songs for artists such as Gladys Knight & the Pips, Aretha Franklin, David Ruffin, and Lesley Gore, was born in Washington, D.C. in 1940.

 Syd Barrett, original lead singer, songwriter, and founding member of Pink Floyd, was born Roger Keith Barrett in Cambridge, England in 1946.